Transferring Graduate Schools

 For Ph.D. programs, it could be a good idea to ask advisers and mentors for recommendation letters in cases where students need to explain their transfer decision.
 A strong set of recommendations may assist your transition into Ph.D. programs, which often have few seats and many candidates.

-Typically, a transfer credit request form will be required by your new institution.
+Typically, your new institution will require a transfer credit request form.
 The school will give you this form once your supporting documentation is ready.
 To explain how your coursework satisfies the standards of your new school, you will typically need to detail the coursework and specify the credits you wish to transfer.
 Normally, you will include a brief justification for transferring a specific credit in your essay.
 Describe the courses you completed for each and how it complies with the standards of the new school.

-Make sure you have your official academic transcripts, winning personal statement, recommendation letters, and everything else ready.
+Ensure you have your official academic transcripts, winning personal statements, recommendation letters, and everything else ready.
 Once you have all these components and have filled out the transfer credit request form, you can put them together and send the documents to your new school.
-You will then need to plan for your graduate school credits to be transferred to your new college.
-To ensure your diligent work counts toward your degree, you should transfer as many credits as possible.
+You will then need to plan for transferring your graduate school credits to your new college.
+You should transfer as many credits as possible to ensure your diligent work counts toward your degree.

 Wait for approval